MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-ios-siri-shortcuts.md

 Use Siri Shortcuts to directly access the Power BI content you need.

 To get easy and quick access to your frequently used reports or dashboards, use the Siri Shortcuts integration.
-Create a shortcut to your item.
-And then you can ask Siri to launch it when even you need to have a look on the data.
+Create a shortcut to your item, and then you can ask Siri to launch it when ever you need to have a look on the data.

 ## Create Siri shortcut for a report or dashboard

 There are three ways to create Siri shortcut to your reports and dashboards.

-1. A banner with a ***'Add to Siri’*** option will be added to your frequently used reports and dashboards.
+1. A banner with a **Add to Siri** option will be added to your frequently used reports and dashboards.
 Tap the action to open the 'Add to Siri' page.

 2. Use the 'Siri shortcut' action from the {...} Report/Dashboard menu.